Tierion/boltwall/README.md

 // ... protected routes and any other server code
 ```

+Since `getCaveats` and `caveatSatisfiers` can also accept an array of functions,
+you can also combine configs to add multiple caveats and their corresponding satisfiers.

+Currently Boltwall provides the following configs:

-#### TIME_CAVEAT_CONFIGS
+#### **`TIME_CAVEAT_CONFIGS`**

-Currently this is the only available pre-built config.
-It creates a restriction
-that any authorization is only valid for a number of seconds equal to the number
+This creates a restriction that any authorization is only valid for a number of seconds
-of satoshis paid.
+equal to the number of satoshis paid.

+#### **`ORIGIN_CAVEAT_CONFIGS`**

+This creates a restriction that any authorization is only valid from the IP that originally
+made the request for access.

 ## HODL Invoices